alisondiazc/CGJ_PBHiFi_WGS_Analysis/README.md

 # 🧬 Bioinformatics Pipeline for the Analysis of Human Whole Genome Sequencing (WGS) Data Using PacBio HiFi

 This repository contains the implementation of a bioinformatics pipeline for assembling and analysing human whole genome sequencing data using long-read PacBio HiFi technology.
-The main objective is to compare different assembly strategies (reference-based alignment using GRCh38 and T2T, and a *de novo* assembly) as well as assess their impact on the detection of genetic variation, from single-nucleotide variants (SNVs) to structural variation (SVs).
+The objective is to compare different assembly strategies (reference-based alignment using GRCh38 and T2T, and a *de novo* assembly) as well as assess their impact on the detection of genetic variation, from single-nucleotide variants (SNVs) to structural variation (SVs).

----
-## 🎯 Project Objectives

-- Develop a reproducible pipeline for processing PacBio HiFi whole-genome sequencing data
-- Compare multiple genome assembly strategies and reference genomes
-- Evaluate the impact of each strategy on the detection of SNVs and SVs
-- Provide insights into the structural representation of the human genome using long-read sequencing

 ---